 This course has a really interesting assessment tool that will make a great activity to complete for those on the job market.
 Using the tool is required for completing the course, so it will take some time to do that activity.
 Still, it’s a complex Excel spreadsheet that creates documents for you that you can use when on the job market or researching what skills you need to learn to become a better job candidate.

 Recommended?
 Worth taking just to get access to the assessment tool.
 Truthfully, I probably won’t finish this course, but I’ll use the assessment tool in the future.

 Weeks: 7 (Completed in 5)

 It’s a simple course to get through that offers some good tips.
 No major homework assignments to complete.
 Just some videos, readings, and quizzes.
 Good basic tips on LinkedIn, asking for help, networking, etc.

 Recommended?
 Eh, I didn’t learn anything that pushes me to the “would recommend” side, but it would be good for someone who’s just starting to think about career development.

 There are dozens of other options to choose from, if these topics don’t interest you.
 Definitely check out the other options available when you click through all the links above.
 Keep in mind that you have a limited time to “buy” the course and complete it before the promotion ends.
-And if you’re looking to keep all your course notes organized in one easy to navigate PDF, I recommend my set of 12-sectioned digital bullet journals.
+And if you’re looking to keep all your course notes organized in one easy to navigate PDF, I recommend using a digital journal.
 I’ve been taking tons of screenshots and adding them to the section of my notebook dedicated to each particular course.